primer/view_components/.changeset/quick-bulldogs-hammer.md

 "@primer/view-components": patch
 ---

-Break up button text when it is too long
+Button component: update overflow strategy to allow for line wrap if button label text is too long